atomfinger/toUUID/why_touuid.md

 }
 ```

 Note that it doesn’t matter if one uses a traditional DAO, a Spring JPA repository or some other mechanic for getting data from a database.
-The fundamentals on how to test this DB layer will remain the same as far as .toUUID() is concerned.
+The fundamentals on how to test this DB layer will remain the same as far as toUUID is concerned.

-## .toUUID() vs UUID.randomUUID()
+## toUUID vs UUID.randomUUID()

-The most common argument against .toUUID() is that .toUUID() solves a problem which doesn't exist, as random UUIDs are easy to use in tests without making the test flaky or unpredictable.
-The reasoning behind this argument is entirely correct, as testing with random values is entirely feasible (and not that difficult), but it is also missing the point of .toUUID().
+The most common argument against toUUID is that toUUID solves a problem which doesn't exist, as random UUIDs are easy to use in tests without making the test flaky or unpredictable.
+The reasoning behind this argument is entirely correct, as testing with random values is entirely feasible (and not that difficult), but it is also missing the point of toUUID.

-.toUUID() isn’t claiming that one cannot make useful tests with random values, instead .toUUID() says that there, mostly, isn't a need to use random UUIDs in tests.
+toUUID isn’t claiming that one cannot make useful tests with random values, instead toUUID says that there, mostly, isn't a need to use random UUIDs in tests.

 ### Simple unit tests

-Tests that are already very easy to write is probably a category where .toUUID() shines the least.
-There not an objective improvement using .toUUID() over regular random UUIDs in these scenarios.
+Tests that are already very easy to write is probably a category where toUUID shines the least.
+There not an objective improvement using toUUID over regular random UUIDs in these scenarios.

 Consider the following test: